aroberge/reeborg-docs/src/en/basics/rule2.rst

 -  By writing some text preceded by ``#`` on any given line.

-I will first write a simple program without any comments followed by a second version with comments added and a third version ... slightly less readable; however, I will make the same error in all three programs.
-Can you spot it more easily in the first program orthe second?
+I will first write a simple program without any comments followed by a second version with comments; however, I will make the same error in both programs.
+Can you spot it more easily in the first program or the second?

 .. code-block:: python